Framework for fluctuating times and counting observables in stochastic excursions: Formalism

 \emph{Excursions} are a filtering of stochastic trajectories where the first transition is from $A$ to $B$ and the last transition is back from $B$ to $A$.
 The system might spend an arbitrary amount of time in $B$ and navigate over an arbitrary number of states.
 A schematic illustration of an excursion is given in Fig.~\ref{fig:drawing}.

 We first consider excursions that start in a specific state $|x_A\rangle$ and end in an arbitrary state $|y_A\rangle$ in region $A$.
 The probability for such an excursion reads

-where $z_i$ are all states within $B$ and $C$ is a normalization constant (see below).
+where $z_i$ are all states within $B$ and $C_{x_A \to y_A}$ is a normalization constant {that in general depends on the states that the excursion begins and ends (see below) \footnote{It is also possible to compute Eq.~\eqref{Pexc} without conditioning on any particular initial or final state, it amounts to summing (marginalizing) over all states $x_A$ and $y_A$.}}.
 The factors of $e^{-\Gamma_x \tau}$ represent the residence times in state $x$ before jumping, while $W_{\ell x'x}$ represent the transition rates between the states $x$ and $x'$ due to $\ell$.
-The number of states $z_1,z_2,\ldots,z_N$ that the system visits in $B$ is arbitrary but must be at least one, so the smallest possible excursion will have the form $x_A \to z_1 \to y_A$.
+The number of states $z_1,z_2,\ldots,z_N$ that the system visits in $B$ is random but must be at least one, so the smallest possible excursion will have the form $x_A \to z_1 \to y_A$.

-Let $P[x_A \to z_B]$ denote the probability that an excursion starts with a jump $x_A \to z_B$ given that the it starts in $x_A$:
+Let {$P[x_A \to z_B | x_A]$} denote the probability that an excursion starts with a jump $x_A \to z_B$ given that the it starts in $x_A$:

 where $\bra{1_B}$ is a vector with all entries equal to 1.
 The denominator $\mathcal{K}_{BA}^{x_A}: =\braket{1_B|W_{BA}|x_A}$ ensures that the probability is properly normalized.
 We see that it corresponds to the dynamical activity from state $x_A$ to region $B$; more specifically, it is the average number of transitions per unit time from $x_A$ to $B$, and represents how frequently excursions occur stemming from $x_A$.